dart-lang/site-www/src/tools/pub/troubleshoot.md

 ---
-layout: default
 permalink: /tools/pub/troubleshoot
-title: "Troubleshooting Pub"
+title: "Troubleshooting pub"
-description: "Common gotchas you might run into when using Pub."
+description: "Common gotchas you might run into when using pub."
 ---

 ## Getting a "403" error when publishing a package {#pub-publish-403}